hkebbi/FortiCNAPP_POV-toolbox/CWPP/Linux/README.md

 Deployment using Lacework PowerShell Script Flow
 ├ 1.
 Create New Agent Access Token.
 ├ 2.
 Install Using "Lacework Script" via FortiCNAPP Console.
+├ 3.1.
+Deployment using Lacework Script.
-├ 3.
-Deployment using Lacework Script
+├ 3.2.
+Deployment using Lacework Script (with Proxy Settings)

 ```
 #### ✅ 1.
 Create New Agent Access Token: